HTML Web Developer Salary: Comprehensive Overview and Hiring Guide

 Developers at this level often lead teams and can help you greatly with production planning.
 They are also far more likely to have deep experience in your industry vertical — an essential understanding that allows them to recommend first-to-market website strategies.

-Hourly average salaries for junior, senior, and middling level HTML web developers can vary wildly depending on the region where the talent lives and works.
+Hourly average salaries for junior, senior, and middle-level HTML web developers can vary wildly depending on the region where the talent lives and works.

 This is mainly and manifestly because of the cost of living in that city.
 But the relative number of programmers vs. demand can also be a factor.
 For instance, there are certain areas where tech innovation is high, and the local need far outstrips demand, like in San Francisco.